SteveKChiu/lua-intf/README.md

 It can be effectively rewritten as:

 	LuaState lua = L;
-    lua_getglobal(L, "my_method");
+    lua.getGlobal("module");
+    lua.getField(-1, "method");
 	lua.push(1);
 	lua.push("yes");
 	lua.push(true);
 	lua.call(3, 0);

-This low level API is completely optional, and you can still use the C API, or mix the usage. `LuaState` is designed to be a lightweight wrapper, and has very little overhead (if not as fast as the C API), and mostly can be auto-casting to or from `lua_State` pointer.
+This low level API is completely optional, and you can still use the C API, or mix the usage. `LuaState` is designed to be a lightweight wrapper, and has very little overhead (if not as fast as the C API), and mostly can be auto-casting to or from `lua_State*`.

-`LuaState` does not manage `lua_State` life-cycle, you may take a look at `LuaContext` class for that purpose.
+`LuaState` does not manage `lua_State*` life-cycle, you may take a look at `LuaContext` class for that purpose.

 High level API to access Lua object
 -----------------------------------

-`LuaRef` is designed to provide easy access to Lua object, and in most cast you don't have to deal with Lua stack like the low level API.
+`LuaRef` is designed to provide easy access to Lua object, and in most case you don't have to deal with Lua stack like the low level API.
 For example, the above code can be rewritten as:

-	LuaRef func(L, "my_method");
+	LuaRef func(L, "module.method");
 	func(1, "yes", true);

 Table access is as simple: